YakovAU/serena/README.md

 * :rocket: Serena is a powerful **coding agent toolkit** capable of turning an LLM into a fully-featured agent that works **directly on your codebase**.
   Unlike most other tools, it is not tied to an LLM, framework or an interface, making it easy to use it in a variety of ways.
 * :wrench: Serena provides essential **semantic code retrieval and editing tools** that are akin to an IDE's capabilities, extracting code entities at the symbol level and exploiting relational structure.
+This includes advanced **dependency symbol search** for NuGet packages and external DLLs.
 When combined with an existing coding agent, these tools greatly enhance (token) efficiency.
 * :free: Serena is **free & open-source**, enhancing the capabilities of LLMs you already have access to free of charge.

 You can think of Serena as an IDE for a coding agent.
 With it, the agent no longer needs to read entire files, perform grep-like searches or string replacements to find and edit the right code.
-Instead, it can use code centered tools like `find_symbol`, `find_referencing_symbols` and `insert_after_symbol`.
+Instead, it can use code centered tools like `find_symbol`, `find_dependency_symbol`, `find_referencing_symbols` and `insert_after_symbol`.

 ### Users' Feedback